/**

 * types to include in the list.
 All other instance types are ignored, even if they

-* list, even if they match your specified attributes.InstanceRequirements
+* list, even if they match your specified attributes.InstanceRequirements, you can't specify

 * Also: